The Hopp Museum is CLOSED between 15 April and 19 June 2019.

-From 6 February 2019, the museum awaits its visitors according to the usual schedule (Tuesday–Sunday, 10 am to 6 pm) with a new exhibition titled
+From 20 June 2019, the museum awaits its visitors according to the usual schedule (Tuesday–Sunday, 10 am to 6 pm) with a new exhibition titled Made in Asia.
+The Hundred-Year-Old Hopp Museum

 On the Other Side of the Intermediate State: The Art of Tibor Hajas and the Tibetan Mysteries.